 The headphones which come with these players are typically not very good at all and rather let down the overall good quality of sound available.
 We bought Sennheiser ear-buds for our children to use, giving quite excellent sound quality.

-There is adequate output power from the headphone socket to drive my 600 ohm Sennheiser HD580 headphones (the current nearest equivalent is the Sennheiser HD600) to more than a loud enough level, and produce excellent sound quality while doing so.
+There is adequate output power from the headphone socket to drive my 600 ohm Sennheiser HD580 headphones to more than a loud enough level, and produce excellent sound quality while doing so.
 They also work well into the high impedence of the line input of a hifi.

 Except for the display-less player, each of those shown will also work as a memo recorder.
 Sound quality in this mode isn't spectacular, but it can be occasionally useful.